 - Medical teaching facilities, especially colleges and universities, are steady customers of whole-body-donation companies.
 Your body or that of your loved one may very well end up at one of these institutions.
 This is not necessarily a bad thing.
 Contributing to the education of future doctors and researchers is always a worthy cause.
 It is possible, however, you or your loved one may end up as the guest of honor at a frat party.
 Another less pleasant scenario is when the body is chosen as a semester-long project.
 This is where the body lays on a table for a few months and is gradually cut and picked apart piece by piece; usually rock music will be playing in the background as the students crack jokes.

 - The United States Military is an avid customer of whole-body-donation companies.
 The military likes to use the bodies for researching and testing their new protective gear.
 You or your loved one may also be used to test the destructive attributes of new ammunition or explosives.
 No doubt other government agencies are also customers.
-One can only speculate as to which agencies.
-And what the bodies are used for.
+One can only speculate as to which agencies and what the bodies or their various parts are used for.